unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 Aperture Tiles provides a distributed framework for processing your large-scale data built on the Apache Spark engine to create a set of tiles that summarize and aggregate your data at various levels in a pyramid structure.

-At the highest level in the tile set pyramid, there is only a single tile summarizing all data.
-At each subsequent level, there are 2^(z-1) tiles, where z is the level number starting at 1 for the highest level.
-At each level, the tiles are laid out row wise across the base map or plot, starting at the upper left.
+At the highest level (level 0) in the tile set pyramid, there is only a single tile summarizing all data.
+On each lower level, there are up to 4^z tiles, where z is the (with lower numbers indicating higher levels.
+At each level, the tiles are laid out row wise across the base map or plot, starting at the lower left.
 Each tile summarizes the data located in that particular tile.

 ![Tile Layout](../../img/tile-layout.png)